rose-coste/docs-container-service/_best-practices/container-technologies-market-analysis.md

 * [Introduction to container technologies: container operating systems](/container-technologies-operating-systems/)

-> To provide the minimal functionality required to deploy applications along with self-updating and healing properties, use container-oriented operating systems CoreOS or Project Atomic.
+> Use container-oriented operating systems CoreOS or Project Atomic for the functionality required to deploy applications along with self-updating and healing properties.

 * [Introduction to container technologies: registration and discovery of container services](/container-technologies-registration-discover/)

-> For service discovery and shared configuration, use the etcd distributed key/value store.
+> For service discovery and shared configuration, use the etcd distributed key-value store.

 * [Introduction to container technologies: scheduling and management of services and resources](/container-technologies-scheduling-management/)